-Except as otherwise provided by specific rule, statue, or court order, in all cases originating in administrative bodies and appealed to this Court, the appellant shall serve and file a brief within 30 days after the date on which the record is filed.
-The appellee's brief shall be served and filed within 14 days of appellant's brief.
-The appellant may serve and file a reply brief within 7 days after service of the appellee's brief.
+Except as otherwise provided by specific rule, statue, or court order, in all cases originating in administrative bodies and appealed to this Court, the appellant shall serve and file a brief within thirty days after the date on which the record is filed.
+The appellee's brief shall be served and filed within fourteen days of the appellant's brief.
+The appellant may serve and file a reply brief within seven days after service of the appellee's brief.